National Protection and Programs Directorate, Office of Infrastructure Protection, DHS.

 OMB Number: 1670-NEW.

-Affected Public: Federal, State, and local government employees and associated government contractors.
+Affected Public: Federal, State, local, and tribal government employees and associated government contractors.

-Description: The Integrated Common Analytical Viewer (iCAV) Program Management Office (PMO) uses the iCAV customer survey to determine levels of customers' satisfaction with the iCAV training experience.
+Description: The Protected Critical Infrastructure Information (PCII) Program Office (PO) uses the PCII program customer survey to determine levels of customers' satisfaction with PCII Officer and Authorized User training.
 The survey supports data-based decision-making because it evaluates quantitative and qualitative data to identify improvements and identify significant issues based on customers' experience.
-Obtaining current fact-based actionable data about training and tool features allows the program to recalibrate its resources to address new or emerging issues.Start Signature
+Obtaining current fact-based actionable data about training allows the program to recalibrate its resources to address new or emerging issues.Start Signature

 Acting Chief Information Officer, National Protection and Programs Directorate, Department of Homeland Security.